bytefish/bytefish.de/blog/spring_boot_multitenancy_async.md

 category: java
 slug: spring_boot_multitenancy_async
 author: Philipp Wagner
-summary: This article shows how to preserve tenant
+summary: This article shows how to preserve tenant information in asynchronous methods using Spring Boot.

 In the past days I have revisited an old Spring Boot example for implementing Multi-Tenant applications.
 It got updated to the latest Spring Boot release, all packages have been updated and I updated it to use the